 James A. Zeidler, Ph.D., RPA is Associate Director for Cultural Resources and a Senior Research Scientist at the Center for Environmental Management of Military Lands (CEMML) in the Warner College of Natural Resources, Colorado State University, at Fort Collins, Colorado.
 A Registered Professional Archaeologist, Dr. Zeidler also holds adjunct faculty appointments in the CSU Departments of Anthropology and Forestry/Range/Watershed Sciences and also participates in the Environmental Management of Military Lands program at CEMML.
 He received his Ph.D. in Anthropology from the University of Illinois at Champaign, worked for seven years with the U.S. Army Corps of Engineers, ERDC-CERL (1992-1997) at Champaign, IL and has more than 35 years of experience as a practicing archaeologist in North and South America, with particular emphasis on the archaeology of Ecuador.

 As Associate Director for Cultural Resources at CEMML, Dr. Zeidler works with more than 200 full-time biologists, Geospatial Information Systems (GIS) specialists, and resource managers on campus and at military installations across the United States, including Hawaii and Alaska, as well as Germany.
-At CEMML, he leads a team of environmental professionals experienced in the conservation and sustainable management of natural and cultural resources on Department of Defense lands and provides a wide range of technical services to support the military’s national defense mission.
+At CEMML, he leads a team of environmental professionals experienced in the conservation and sustainable management of natural and cultural resources on Department of Defense lands and provides various technical services to support the military’s defense mission.
 He has authored or co-authored many journal articles on these and related subjects.

 Working with Dr. Laurie Rush, Dr. Zeidler has conceived and managed the delivery of innovative CPP products and service offerings funded by DoD Legacy Resource Management Program, including: archaeology awareness playing cards for Iraq, Afghanistan and Egypt; soldier pocket cards in multiple languages; online CPP reachback support for CENTCOM personnel serving in Iraq, Afghanistan and Egypt; and a variety of educational presentations and collateral materials designed for military audiences.